 eTG Complete App This is available for both Apple and Android phones.
 Click here for further instructions.
 If you wish, you can download all the content for offline access also.

 Fast Finder This search box on top of the library page allows you to quickly find full text articles, online and print books, drug resources such as AMH, eTG, MIMs, Google Scholar, UpToDate and more.
-If you like using Google Scholar, it automatically links to subscribed full text as below is you use the Fast Finder search box.
+With both Google Scholar and PubMed, using this search approach will automatically link them to our full text content.

 Google Scholar linked to Library Ejournals If you use to like Google Scholar (and some studies have shown that it can be as effective as bibliographic database searching in certain contexts) then you will be pleased to hear that Google Scholar can link to Library full text articles